Hunter Dozier Player Props: Royals vs. Giants

 Hunter Dozier At The Plate

-- Dozier produced a hit in one of six games so far this year.
+- Dozier has a hit in three of eight games played this year (37.5%), but no multi-hit games.

-- In six games played this season, he has not hit a long ball.
+- In eight games played this year, he has not gone deep.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.